 Individuals should maintain their computers with up-to-date operating system patches and virus protection to avoid contracting and spreading computer viruses or other malicious software.
 Malfunctioning, misconfigured, or infected machines whose behavior or traffic is significantly degrading performance of the network may be blocked from network access until the problem can be rectified.
 ITS also may prioritize traffic to ensure optimum performance of mission-critical applications.

 1c.
 Respect for Others: As citizens in our community, we must respect the rights and privacy of one another.
-We are obliged to avoid actions that create a public nuisance, such as inappropriate postings to topic-specific bulletin boards and mailing lists or unwarranted mass mailings.
+We are obliged to avoid actions that create a public nuisance, such as inappropriate postings to social media sites, mailing lists, or unwarranted mass mailings.
 The same standards of civilized discourse and etiquette that govern our face-to-face interactions should apply in cyberspace.
 All users of our computing and networking facilities bear the responsibility to avoid libel, obscenity, undocumented allegations, attacks on personal integrity, and harassment.

 2. In turn, our community is entitled to, and can expect, responsible behavior from those charged with managing and maintaining the computing and communications systems.